v420v/ibu/docs/docs.md

 # Documentation

+Ibu is not intended to be the next big thing to compete with C, C++, Rust, or other modern languages.
+Instead, it aims to be a programming language that brings joy to programming.

 ## Key features of Ibu
 - No strict type checker
 - No C-like pointer arithmetic
 - No function-like macros
+- No variable shadowing
 - No `break`, `continue` stmt.
 Use `goto`
 - Allows `13 <= age < 20` instead of `13 <= age && age < 20`
 - Variable length args `func(...)` can be accessed with built-in variables `argc i64` and `argv *i64`
+- All values are extended to 64-bit when accessed
 - The compiler is written in itself
 - Default args don't have to be on the end (WIP)